 An Exhibition “Inspiring The Positive”

 As the curator, I looked for creative innovation and technical prowess, I probed the artists’ statements for their intentions, and I visited their websites to evaluate their overall body of work.
-I hope you enjoy viewing this healing art exhibition that runs through November 1, 2017.
-View it on the largest monitor available, to catch every detail and read every word.
-Visit the artists’ websites to learn more about them and contact them directly to exhibit or buy their art. ~ Renée Phillips, director of Manhattan Arts International, and curator of “The Healing Power of ART” exhibition.
+The exhibition ran from September 1 – November 1, 2017 and featured 62 artists.
+Below you will see art and statements by the top winners with links to articles about them on this website.
+I hope you are as inspired by their art as much as I am.
+Our next exhibition is “New Beginnings” that will begin in January, 2017 with 50 artists. ~ Renée Phillips, director of Manhattan Arts International, and curator of “The Healing Power of ART” exhibition.

 First Place Cash Award & Featured Artist Award